RemyK888/discord-together/README.md

 ```
 $ npm install discord.js@latest
 ```
-*Note: supports all versions of Discord.js*
+*Note: Supports all versions of Discord.js*

 # 🔑 Features
 - Easy to use